Texas Tech University

 Faculty Workload

 The faculty workload policy adopted by the Board of Regents conforms to the regulations of the Texas Higher Education Coordinating Board and the legislature.
 The current policy is set forth in OP 32.18.
-In summary, the policy indicates that faculty members in their normal academic assignments are expected to carry out a number of essential functions, including the teaching of organized classes; academic advising and counseling; supervising practica, internships, and clinical teaching; directing individual study, theses, and dissertations; developing curricula; conducting research, scholarly, and creative activity; and serving related institutional and public entities.
+In summary, the policy indicates that faculty members in their normal academic assignments are expected to carry out a number of essential functions, the specifics of which would have been detailed in the faculty member’s conditional offer letter and/or addenda.
+These functions include, but may not be limited to, the teaching of organized classes; academic advising and counseling; supervising practica, internships, and clinical teaching; directing individual study, theses, and dissertations; developing curricula; conducting research, scholarly, and creative activity; and serving related institutional and public entities.
 Teaching load is but one element of faculty workload.

 Responsibilities for assigning appropriate workloads shall rest with the department chairpersons and deans.
 Assignments are reviewed at the Provost level, monitored for compliance and equity, and reported to the President and Board of Regents (OP 32.18).